 Are just a few status updates along with the picture of the ring, I now see daily on my Facebook Feed or Instagram timeline.
 Now don’t get me wrong, I am a sucker for love, but I really do question the intentions of some people.
-Are you truly ready to make that commitment and join as one in marriage or are you more concerned about changing your status on Facebook or colors of the wedding?
-It’s like if you aren’t getting married right now after dating someone for 3 months, something is wrong with you.
-But nothing is wrong with you.
-And let me just say, if you find your soul mate in 3 months, kudos to you, but that is not realistic for everyone.
+Are you truly ready to make that commitment and join as one in marriage, or are you more concerned about changing your status on Facebook or choosing the colors of your wedding?

-In 2015 I don’t think marriage is as sacred as it used to be years ago.
+In 2020 I don’t think marriage is as sacred as it used to be years ago.
 Just because all your friends are getting hitched, doesn’t mean you have to jump the broom as well.
 And ladies, stop getting so desperate to the point where you are losing your morals for a ring.
 And men can you stop giving these women false hope and buying time with a promise ring.
 Now I know I probably just gained a few enemies saying that, but that is fine.
-I think a promise ring is completely stupid.
-The idea behind it is very thoughtful, but to me a waste of time and money.
+I think a promise ring is completely.. well..umm not necessary.
+The idea behind it is very thoughtful but to me a waste of time and money.
 I feel like that money spent can go into the actual engagement ring.
-There is nothing special about it, because at the end of the day, you are still a girlfriend, NOT FIANCE.
+There is nothing special about it because, at the end of the day, you are still a girlfriend, NOT FIANCE.
 Technically if you are dating someone, you see them in your future, so that is already the “pre-engagement process” so no need to add another process to the cycle.
-Then there are people who have a “pre engagement ” photo shoot session, but are not engaged.
-Now I understand it once you are engaged, but if you aren’t , I’m sorry to break your heart, but they are just regular pictures.
+Then there are people who have “pre-engagement ” photoshoot sessions but are not engaged ( I promise I am not a hater, or bitter one bit because I am all about collecting memories, but we all know some people who just overdo it).
+Now I understand it once you are engaged, but if you aren’t, I’m sorry to break your heart, but they are just regular pictures.
 Focus on what is really important.
 Re-evaluate the priorities in your relationship, and don’t get so consumed with the hoopla of having a picture to post, when you should be building a firm foundation for the marriage.
 Don’t be so consumed about being featured on a wedding page, or having a viral proposal video, or over 500+ likes to an engagement picture.
-That is all nice, but at the right time.
+That is all nice but at the right time.
 So stop rushing your relationship just for show.
 Weddings are beautiful but expensive.
-Please don’t go broke trying to impress people and followers around world, to show you had the best wedding known to man.
-Do what you can afford, because you don’t want the cost to affect the beginning stages of your marriage.
+Please don’t go broke trying to impress people and followers around the world, to show you had the best wedding known to man.
+Do what you can afford because you don’t want the cost to affect the beginning stages of your marriage.
 There are a lot of people years into their marriage, still paying for their wedding, and I’m sure you do not want to be one of them.